 Eastern Carolina Regional Resilience Portfolio

-The Eastern Carolina Council of Governments is working with NCORR’s RISE Program to develop a portfolio of priority projects that strengthen regional resilience.
-This multi-phase effort includes a forward-looking vulnerability assessment, the identification of five to 10 high-priority projects and a list of the actions needed to implement each proposed project.
-A diverse stakeholder partnership is guiding the project to ensure that the scope of work reflects local priorities.
-The Eastern Carolina COG is offering project guidance, a local leader has been hired by the NC Rural Center to provide facilitation support and Tetra Tech is providing technical assistance.
+The Eastern Carolina Council of Governments worked with NCORR’s RISE Program to develop a portfolio of priority projects that strengthen regional resilience.
+This multi-phase effort included a forward-looking vulnerability assessment, the identification of five to 10 high-priority projects and a list of the actions needed to implement each proposed project.
+A diverse stakeholder partnership guided the project to ensure that the scope of work reflected local priorities.
+The Eastern Carolina COG offered project guidance, the NC Rural Center hired a local leader to provide facilitation support and Tetra Tech povided technical assistance.

 Stay Informed